 Even so, affiliate marketing can earn you more money for less traffic.
 You also have plenty of flexibility and control.
 For example, you get to choose the products that you promote and even the precise ways that you promote them.

 A key approach is to find affiliate programs that are relevant to your visitors.
 This includes looking for items and/or services that people are likely to purchase online.
 After all, you’re not likely to get many sales if you link people to something that they can easily buy at their local store.

-- meal kits or food subscription boxes
+- food subscription boxes

 - beer affiliate programs